cyberaide/bookmanager-service/manual.md

    host sysme and the container has the same volume.

-   Gregor: please fix this to show how to do this from teh commandlin and than remove the volume mount documention.
+   Gregor: please fix this to show how to do this from the commandlin and than remove the volume mount documention.

    the new docker file has a completly isolated instalation, and we just need to fix the documentaion. this her is used for debugging

+   This is the native install ... so this needs to go somewhere else:

    ```
    pip install -e .